 - Enhanced Performance.

-Finale now uses CoreGraphics for screen drawing.
-That means faster redraw and a higher quality graphic representation on-screen.You’ve never been able to do so much so fast!
+Optimized drawing routines and memory handling now provide faster screen redraw and expedited application startup.You’ve never been able to do so much so fast!

 - Copy and Paste Measure and Entry Items Simultaneously using Finale’s new Items to Copy dialog box.
 You can now also choose any combination of items to clear.
 (Now called the Edit Filter dialog box).